gawsoftpl/k8s-apiserver-oidc-reverse-proxy/README.md

-Sure!
-Here's a clean and concise `README.md` for your Go-based JWKS reverse proxy project:

----

 # 🔐 JWKS Reverse Proxy for Kubernetes API Server

 This is a lightweight reverse proxy written in Go that exposes Kubernetes API Server's OIDC discovery endpoints (`/.well-known/openid-configuration` and `/openid/v1/jwks`) **securely to the public**, **without enabling anonymous access** (`--anonymous-auth=false`).